bazelbuild/rules_scala/docs/phase_scalafmt.md

 scalafmt_repositories()
 ```

-To add this phase to the rules, you have to pass the extension to rule macros.
+To add this phase to a rule, you have to pass the extension to a rule macro.
 Take `scala_binary` for example,
 ```
 load("//scala:advanced_usage/scala.bzl", "make_scala_binary")
 load("//scala/scalafmt:phase_scalafmt_ext.bzl", "ext_scalafmt")